RobertoGaitan/kwk-t1-ruby-lecture-intro-what-is-a-program-teachers-l1/README.md

 ### Objectives:

 * Describe a program.
-* Distinguish between interpreted and compiled programs.
+* Distinguish between interpreted programs and compiled programs.
 * How to run a Ruby program in your terminal.
 * List and describe the words that compose code: keywords, barewords, and data.
 * Identify when and why errors occur in programming.